faizanraso/Image-Reconstruction/README.md

 </p>

 The original (left) is converted to the YUV and donwsampled (middle).
 The Y channel is downsampled by a factor of 2 as it contains key image data while the U and V channels are downsampled by a factor of 4.
 The individual channels are then upsampled, using their corresponding CNN trained models.
 The upsampled channels are then concatenated to form the reconstructed image (right)

+## License:
+This project is licensed under the MIT